Ransomes, Sims & Jefferies: 20th century

-In 1902 Ransomes produced the first commercially available powered lawn mower, driven by an internal combustion gasoline engine.
+In 1902 Ransomes produced the first commercially available powered lawn mower, driven by an internal combustion petrol engine.
 In 1910 they won gold medal at the South Russian Regional Agricultural Industrial and Crafts Exhibition for steam thrashing machines and portable steam engines.

 During the First World War, they began building "Orwells", a brand of battery-electric commercial road vehicles.
 They also manufactured aeroplanes, producing 350 Royal Aircraft Factory F.E.2b fighters.
 These were constructed in a large building occupying 2.5 acre, while the site at that time contained an administrative block of offices including a large drawing office, and laboratories in which physical, chemical and photo-micrographic testing of materials used in production was carried out.
 Once the War was over, aeroplane production ceased, and the aeroplane shop was used for the production of Orwell battery lorries from January 1919.
 In 1924 they added trolleybuses to their portfolio, continuing production of them until 1948, and selling them in Britain and abroad.

 In the 1950s Ransomes started producing forklifts, Class 1 Lift Code 5 (Electric Sit Down Counterbalance).
 With the start of production of the A Series, Ransomes forklifts were sold by the Hyster dealership network under Hyster serial number codes (A21R, A22R, A23R - the R standing for Ransomes Ipswich plant).
 The codes still show in the Hyster serial number system.

 Ransomes also started producing Class 2 Lift Code 3 (Electric Stand On Reach Straddle) machines.
 Later the company expanded to producing Class 6 Lift Code 1 (Electric Tow Tractors).

 When Hyster Corporation bought Lewis Sheppard, the largest market for Ransomes forklifts disappeared.
 In the early 1980s Ransomes sold their forklift line to Hawkins Mechanical Handling, which produced machines under the Hamech Ransomes brand name.
 Hawkins Mechanical Handling was later purchased by Crown, and the Hamech name retired, until 2004, when Crown brought it back for use in an Internal Combustion Engined forklift line.

 Ransomes also made electric stillage-carrying trucks for use in factories.

 In 1989 the whole of the agricultural implement business was sold to Electrolux and merged with their subsidiary Överum.

 This left Ransomes solely as a manufacturer of lawn mowers, with the Ransomes, Westwood and Mountfield mower brands.
 The company accepted a take-over offer from Textron Inc., USA, and their independent existence ended early in 1998.
 Westwood and Mountfield were later sold in a management buyout.

 Museums and preservation

-Somewhere in the region of 140 of the company’s various steam engines survive in preservation.
+Somewhere in the region of 140 of the company's various steam engines survive in preservation.

 The history of the company and preceding businesses is the subject of an exhibition at the Museum of East Anglian Life in Stowmarket, Suffolk and they are also represented in Ipswich Transport Museum.